 Defective Utility Pole Tags

 Many overhead utility lines are carried on wooden utility poles.
 As a natural material exposed to the elements, wooden utility poles are subject to decay, especially below the ground line.
-Wooden utility poles are regularly inspected by the utility companies to assess the wear and decay of the poles to ensure the safety of utility pole linemen and technicians.
+Wooden utility poles are regularly inspected by public and municipal utility companies and investor owned utilities (IOU’s) to assess the wear and decay of the poles to ensure the safety of utility pole linemen and technicians.

 Types of Defective Utility Pole Tags